claydegruchy/Stellaris-history-builder/README.md

 ## How to use it:
 viewSave.py -h
-Basically, it can digest single or multiple saves, outputting a more human friendly .json file.
+Basically, it can digest single or multiple saves, outputting a more human friendly .json file, stamped with date and organised by civ.
 It can also extract the keys from a save for easier interpretation.

 ## Todo:
 - Implement front end with something like http://visjs.org/showcase/index.html, probably with some timeline scale stuff